Ayushk4/stance-dataset/README.md

   - `dataset/generate.py`: Generate the WTWTv2 dataset from WTWT dataset
   - `dataset/process.py`: Process the dataset
   - `dataset/wtwt_new.json`: The WTWTv2 dataset.
+- `misc-baselines`: Other baselines
+  - `dataloader.py`: Loader for LSTM+Glove based baselines.
+  - `index_dataset.py`: Indexes the dataset for LSTM based baselines.
+  - `params.py`: Argparsing to enable easy experiments.
+  - `prepare_glove.py`: Prepares the Glove Matrix based on vocab.
+  - `smaller_glove.py`: Filters the words common to Glove and dataset.
+  - `siam-net.py`: The original SiamNet model and training functions.
+  - `BertSiamNet`: Contains SiamNet with Bert features.
+    - `bert_siam-net.py`: The SiamNet model with Bert feats model and training functions.
+    - `bertloader.py`: Dataloader for SiamNet
+    - `bertparams.py`: Argparsing to enable easy experiments.
+  - `TANBert`: Contains TAN model with Bert features.
+    - `bert_tan.py`: The TAN model with Bert feats and training functions.
+    - `bertloader.py`: Dataloader for TAN
+    - `bertparams.py`: Argparsing to enable easy experiments.

 ### 1. Setting up the codebase and the dependencies.